arbyys/oax-prezentace/cybercrime-presentation.md

 # Phishing

 - social engineering technique, consists of fraudulent message
-- message is trying to get sensitive user information by pretending to look like official message from some service
+- the message is trying to get sensitive user information by pretending to look like an official message from some service
     - user is redirected to fake website which looks exactly like the real one
     - if user inputs their credentials, the attacker will gain access to them, they could be then used to steal victim's account